MartinStokroos/pyevt/README.md

 ```

 ## 7. License
-The evt-plugins collection is distributed under the terms of the GNU General Public License 3.
+The pyevt API is distributed under the terms of the GNU General Public License 3.
 The full license should be included in the file COPYING, or can be obtained from

 [http://www.gnu.org/licenses/gpl.txt](http://www.gnu.org/licenses/gpl.txt)

-This plugin collection contains the work of others.
+The pyevt API contains the work of others.

 ## 8. Other documentation
 Information about EVT-devices and OpenSesame plugins: